Shubh2-0/Chatterbox/README.md

 ✨ Join and Leave Notifications: Chatterbox keeps you informed about the chat activity.
 Receive notifications when users join or leave the chat, ensuring you never miss out on important updates.

-✨ Emoji Support: Express yourself with a wide range of emojis available in Chatterbox.
-From 😄 to 🎉, add color and emotion to your messages and create a lively atmosphere in the chat.

 ✨ WebSocket Integration: Chatterbox harnesses the power of WebSockets to establish a bidirectional communication channel between the server and clients.
 Enjoy low-latency, efficient, and reliable real-time communication.

 ## Get Started